-Prior to being approved for a traditional life insurance policy, most (if not all) life insurance companies will want to ask you a series of medical questions about your Muscular Dystrophy diagnosis so that they can get a better understanding of your disease and just how serious of a risk it will pose to them as the insurance company should they decide to approve your life insurance application.
+Before being approved for a traditional life insurance policy, most (if not all) life insurance companies will want to ask you a series of medical questions about your Muscular Dystrophy diagnosis so that they can get a better understanding of your disease and just how serious of a risk it will pose to them as the insurance company should they decide to approve your life insurance application.

 This is also why…

-You may want to consider avoiding applying for a no medical exam term life insurance policy as well, seeing how these policies tend to be more difficult to qualify for after someone has been diagnosed with a pre-existing medical condition like COPD.
+You may want to consider avoiding applying for a no medical exam term life insurance policy as well, seeing how these policies tend to be more challenging to qualify for after someone has been diagnosed with a pre-existing medical condition like COPD.